IvanKuchin/pancreas_segmentation/README.md

 To test segmentation on your data
 1. Clone this repository `github clone https://github.com/IvanKuchin/pancreas_segmentation.git`
 2. Create `predict` folder in cloned folder and put there single pass CT.
 If it will contain multiple passes result is unpredictable.
-3. Download `weights.hdf5` from the link above and put it in cloned folder
+3. Download `weights.hdf5` from the link above and put it in the root of cloned folder
-4. `python predict.py`
+4. `python src/pancreas_ai/bin/predict_segmentation.py`

 Output will be `prediction.nii` which [Neuroimaging Informatics Technology Initiative](https://nifti.nimh.nih.gov/)